antoinesylvia/Texas_Heat_Raceway/FORMULAS_TEXAS_HEAT_RACEWAY.md

   - Mass of the Car (assumed or known) (from Part 1).

-## Heat Generation

-- Thermal Analysis: Estimate heat generated due to friction.

-- Why it applies: Heat generation due to friction can lead to energy loss, affecting the car’s performance.
-Understanding this helps in designing wheels and tracks that minimize friction.

-- Formula: Q = F_friction * d

-- Required Data:

-  - Friction Force (from Part 3).

-  - Velocity of the Car (from Part 1).

-  - Time Spent on the Straightaway (from Part 1 and Part 2).

 ## Vibration Dynamics

 - Analyze Stability and Vibrations: Explore how vibrations impact performance.